nnao45/dntk/README.md

     -w, --white          Set White color in a output

 OPTIONS:
-        --bc-path <PATH>    Use a specific bc command path [default: bc] -s, --scale <NUMBER>    Number of truncated after the decimal point
+        --bc-path <PATH>     Use a specific bc command path [default: bc] -i, --inject <STRING>    First injection statement to the dntk -s, --scale <NUMBER>     Number of truncated after the decimal point
 ```

 ## Windows Support